pachun/blog/posts/2021-09-03-test-drive-to-get-100-percent-coverage-thats-not-a-vanity-metric.md

 Code coverage can be a vanity metric.

 100% test coverage means that the test suite runs every line of production code.
-That doesn't mean it exercises the code's entire intent. <!--end-of-excerpt--> Here's an example:
+That doesn't mean it exercises the code's entire intent.
+Here's an example:

 ```ruby
 require "rspec"